 Born 1990 in Waldshut, Germany, the artist Gian-Martino Cecere spent his

 childhood in the small village of Cisternino in Southern Italy.
 Cecere began formally developing his artistic practice while studying at the Academy of Fine Arts in Urbino from 2012 until 2015.
 In 2014 Cecere received the Benelli prize for which he created a large-scale public sculpture.
-After participating in the BoCs Art Residency, Cosenza in 2019, Cecere moved to Berlin where he now
+In 2016 Cecere moved to Berlin and then participated in the BoCs Art Residency, Cosenza in 2019.

 The juxtaposing of binaries is integral to Cecere’s practice.
 Cecere utilises the